glyphs-fi/GlyfiBot/README.md

 ## Current functionality:

+- `/emoji`: See the currently set emoji that marks something as a submission.
 - `/select`: Provide the IDs of two messages in the channel between where to look for submissions.
   Submissions will be collected and provided in one message, for extra easy downloading!
-- `/set`: Set the emoji which to look for.
+- `/set-emoji`: Set the emoji that will mark something as a submission.
-- `/get`: See the currently set emoji.
+- `/set-role`: Set the role that can run the `/select` and `/set-emoji` commands.

 ## Tech Stack